 But the most visible of the club's projects, and its lasting legacy, was (and is) the annual Christmas Eve Caroling event that began in 1951.
 Mrs. Harold Anderson, who would become a charter member of the Garden Club three years later, patterned this event after her Swedish family tradition in upstate New York.
 First held just for families with homes bordering Cannon Hill Park, it quickly grew to include the whole area and engaged club members' husbands, as well.
 Some years, Santa rode a fire truck around the neighborhood, calling all to assemble; occasionally a church loaned a truck and loudspeaker to perform that job.
-Flyers reminded all to bring a log for the fire, although in 1962 a burning ban threatened the tradition, and club members supplied luminaria and flashlights.
-Each year the newspaper featured photos of club members' children to promote the event.
+Flyers reminded all to bring a log for the fire, although in 1962 a burning ban threatened the tradition, and club members' children to promote the event.
 Local stores donated candy for the children, and for years the Parker family led the singing, holding up oversized song lyrics for all to read.